Tatsuko-hime legend from Lake Tazawa, a woman transforming into a dragon in ancient Japanese folklore

 In modern culture, the Tatsuko legend is frequently interpreted through themes of identity, beauty standards, and self-sacrifice.
 Literature, visual art, and music emphasize emotional resonance over supernatural spectacle.

-Tatsuko is often portrayed as a symbol of quiet resistance against impermanence — a figure who chooses eternity even when it means surrendering humanity.
+Tatsuko is often portrayed as a symbol of quiet resistance against impermanence — a figure who chooses eternity even when it requires surrendering humanity.

-Conclusion – Tatsuko as the Dragon of Preserved Time
+Modern Reinterpretation – Tatsuko as the Spirit of Still Time